 A: Your training is available online via a secure, password-protected website.
 You can watch it on any computer, tablet or phone.

 Q: Do you offer a USB Flash Drive option with this program?
 A: No. USB Flash drives are not available for this course due to the frequency of updates.
 You can download any of the material (optional) with your online access.

 Q: Can I download the videos and audios?

 A: Yes, with your online access you have the option to download the videos, audios and transcripts in the program.

 Q: Will my online access ever expire?

 A: No. Once you register your login credentials, they will never expire.
 You will always have access to the program.
-(We still provide online access to programs we initially offered in 2006.)

 You can earn 6 WINGS credits for completing these programs.
 A simple form for requesting credit is included on the website.